copolycube/ansible-hetzner-installimage/README.md

 # ansible-hetzner-installimage
-ansibble playbook and template to run the hetzner install image on "rescue mode" dedicated servers
+ansibble playbook and template to run the hetzner `installimage` script for dedicated servers already on *rescue mode*, built on top of the `/autosetup` feature.